spidermoy/Monads_KleisliTriples_Proof/README.md

 ─Benjamin C. Pierce

 This repository contains my work for obtain my computer scientist degree.
+My thesis is [here](http://132.248.9.195/ptd2016/junio/0746652/Index.html).

 My work consisted in to formalize basic concepts of Category Theory in [Coq](https://coq.inria.fr/), and realize a formal verification of a proof of equivalence